HiDiHlabs/hmap/README.md

-# Python Heatmap Package
+# hmap: Python Heatmap Package

-This project is about the implementation of a convenient heatmap plotting package in python.
+This package implements of a convenient heatmap plotting package in python.